Amartus/yang2swagger/README.md

- -api-version string : The current version of your API (default: 1.0) -format enum        : The output format (options: YAML, JSON) (default: YAML) -content-type string: Content type the API generates / consumes (default: application/yang-data+json)
+ -api-version string : The current version of your API (default: 1.0) -format enum        : The output format (options: YAML, JSON) (default: YAML) -content-type string: Content type the API generates / consumes (default: application/yang-data+json) -simplify-hierarchy : Use it to generate Swagger which with simplified inheritence model which can be used with standard code generators. (default: false)
+ -use-namespaces     : Use namespaces in resource URI (default: false) -fullCrud           : If the flag is set to false path are generated for GET operations only. (default: true) -elements           : Define YANG elements to focus on. (default: DATA + RPC) -authentication     : Authentication definition (options: BASIC, NONE) (default: NONE)
 ```

 For example: